Kurokitu/V5Bridge4TuneLab/G2PAScriptDevelopmentDocumentation/G2PAScript Development Documentation.md

 string get_lang_phoneme(int langid, string lyric)
 ```

-* Input variable langid, the type is integer, the value range is 0-4, with specific values defined as follows:
+- Input variable langid, the type is integer, the value range is 0-4, with specific values defined as follows:
-  * 0. Japanese
+  - 0. Japanese
-  * 1. English
+  - 1. English
-  * 2. Spanish
+  - 2. Korean
-  * 3. Korean
+  - 3. Spanish
-  * 4. Mandarin Chinese
+  - 4. Mandarin Chinese
-* For the input variable lyric, the content is the lyrics entered for the note, the type is a string, with no extra spaces or line breaks at the beginning and end.
+- For the input variable lyric, the content is the lyrics entered for the note, the type is a string, with no extra spaces or line breaks at the beginning and end.
-* For the output variable, the content is the phoneme symbols separated by spaces, the type is a string, with no extra spaces or line breaks at the beginning and end.
+- For the output variable, the content is the phoneme symbols separated by spaces, the type is a string, with no extra spaces or line breaks at the beginning and end.

 This function can call the system parser to parse the default phoneme symbols, commonly used for handling cross-language phoneme symbols.